UPPMAX/UPPMAX-documentation/docs/hardware/clusters/bianca.md

 Since Bianca is designed to handle sensitive personal data security is a key aspect of the configuration.
 In order to ensure that the data is safe we have implemented a series of security measures including, but not limited to:

-- One virtualized cluster per project, no resources are shared between projects.
+- One virtualised cluster per project, no resources are shared between projects.
 - Separate storage volumes per project.
 - Detailed logging of file transfers in and out of the cluster.
 - Two factor authentication